TheCanterlonian/TicketBot/README.md

 <br>
 close [ticket number] - closes the ticket associated with the number given (if you find a bug with this, stop using it and let me know immediately on Discord!)
 <br>
-clean - permanently deletes the closed tickets from the file
+clean - permanently deletes the closed tickets from the file (if you don't keep things tidy, i will use this myself)
 <br>